tprotestt/100-days-of-code/log.md

 **Today's Progress**: Fixed my nav and added the pretty neat and simple jumbotron bootstrap element.

 **Thoughts:** Excited to keep playing!

 ### Day 23: April 10th, 2018 (bootstrap navs!)
 #####

 **Today's Progress**: Toyed around with bootstrap navs

 **Thoughts:** Still excited!

+### Day 24: April 11th, 2018 (Bootstrap cards and a little playing around)
+#####

+**Today's Progress**: Added some bootstrap cards and then played around with some styling to have a little fun

+**Thoughts:** Had some fun with this today!
+Was cool to be able to break free from challenges and just add a little of my own stuff to it.